lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

         environment_test: {}
 ```

-Note to keep things simple by re-using existing groups, the 'ntp_clients' group is defined using the children group of 'environment_test', which includes the 8 admin machines.
+To keep things simple by re-using existing groups, the 'ntp_client' group is defined using the children group of 'environment_test'.
+Note that the 'ntp_client' group includes the 8 admin machines already included in the 'ntp_server' group.
+This overlap can be worked around by making sure that the 'ntp_server' group is excluded for the respective plays that only mean to target the 'ntp_client' machines.
+This will be demonstrated in the following verifications section.

-For the playbook to work, we look to define the ntp-server and ntp-client groups to correctly scope the machines to be applied.

 We will now run through several ansible CLI tests to verify that the correct machines result for each respective limit used.